defuse/DAWr/README.md

 I don't plan on adding new features for the time being, but I'd appreciate suggestions and pull requests!

+The feature set is limited, but it's enough to make a shitty future bass drop section in Rust!
+You can find code for this in [src/bin/demotrack.rs](src/bin/demotrack.rs).
+Here's what it sounds like:

+TODO: export to wav and upload to soundcloud

 ## Devices

 In this library, devices are things that emit a signal, which can either be mono